Rating: R

 Best Scene:

 I truly enjoyed the entire trial, particularly because it lets us see the events of the first film from the points of view of the other characters involved.
-I especially liked his tense encounter with Larry Puddles (Leigh Gill).
+I especially liked his tense encounter with Gary Puddles (Leigh Gill).

 Best Scene Visually: